sammi-turner/Blog/setting-forth-in-c.md

   chorus = getVedder();
   printf("%s\n\n%s\n\n", chorus, chorus);
   free(chorus);
-  system("pause"); // Windows Only
+  system("pause"); /* Windows Only */
 }
 ```

+### Why are there so many damn asterisks in there?

-The line marked "Windows Only" is used when double clicking on Windows executables and should be deleted before compilation on Linux and MacOS machines.
+1. The line marked "Windows Only" is used when double clicking on Windows executables and should be deleted before compilation on Linux and MacOS machines.
+In common with many other programming languages, C uses the '/*' and '*/' tokens as comment delimiters.

+2. Nearly all programming languages use a single asterisk to denote multiplication, and so does this code snippet, on the second line of the '*getVedder()' function body.

+3. The signature line of the 'getVedder()' function, the declaration of 'eddieVedder', and the declaration of 'chorus' have an asterisk in front of them.
+This denotes that the function returns [a pointer]() to a char, rather than a plain old single value.
+But be warned that putting that asterisk after 'char' or between 'char' and the identifier has the same meaning in C. So expect to see that notation elsewhere!

 ### What is the output of that program?